 Let’s look at the components of the “organic text ad”:

 Your meta description should tell a visitor what type of content is on the page and let her know what she will get out of reading it.
-The meta description needs to be succinct and compelling, communicating the benefit of the page, while remaining within 150 characters.
+The meta description needs to be succinct and compelling, communicating the benefit of the page, while remaining less than 300 characters.

 Putting These Steps Into Practice